JoshuaKolden/RamDev/Readme.md

     $ ramdev up

 By default ramdev will use half the system's ram for the ramdisk.
+Specify `-m` option to set different amount of memory to use:

+    $ ramdev up -m 300MB # use 300 Megabytes
+or
+    $ ramdev up -m 2GB # use 2 Gegabytes

+To shutdown the ramdisk, and restore paths.

     $ ramdev down

-To shutdown the ramdisk, and restore paths.
+To fix paths and links after an unexpected shutdown.

+    $ ramdev fix

 ## Configuration

-Ramdev looks for a .ramdevrc file in your home directory.
+By default ramdev looks for a .ramdevrc file in your home directory.
+You can specify a different file on the command line with the `-r` option:

+    $ ramdev up -r path/to/ramdevrc

+### ramdevrc format

 ```yaml
 # This a yaml format file with settings for "ramdev".